hazelcast/hazelcast/hazelcast-documentation/src/StatisticsAPIPerNode.md

   LocalMapStats mapStatistics = customers.getLocalMapStats();
   System.out.println("number of entries owned on this node= " + mapStatistics.getOwnedEntryCount());
 ```
-Here are the list of metrics that can be accessed via `LocalMapStats` object.
+Below is the list of metrics that can be accessed via `LocalMapStats` object.

 ```java
   /**